Alcohol and Other Drugs Policy

 When eating in designated areas;

-When the person is alone in an enclosed individual office, or is in their personal residence hall room or apartment/suite;
+When the person is alone in an enclosed individual office, or is in their personal on-campus residence hall room or apartment/suite when a guest is not present;

 When communicating with someone who is hearing impaired or otherwise disabled and where the ability to see the mouth is essential to communication;